 Announcement of Revision of the Basic Policy on Corporate Governance

-Nichirei Corporation (the "Company") announces the revision of the Nichirei Group's Basic Policy on Corporate Governance, effective April 1, 2017, in accordance with a resolution passed by its Board of Directors on March 21, 2017.
+Nichirei Corporation (the "Company") announces the revision of the Nichirei Group's Basic Policy on Corporate Governance in accordance with a resolution passed by its Board of Directors today.

-1. Details of the revision
+1. Revision Details